hipstas/ava_docs/docs/Transcription.md

 ---
 layout: default
 title: Transcription Resource Bank
-parent: Teaching with AVAnnotate
+parent: How to Use AVAnnotate
-nav_order: 5
+nav_order: 7
 ---

 ## Transcription Conventions